JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Experimental Evaluation

-To study hypothesis H2, we compare the runtimes in Figure~\ref{fig:runtime}.
-For each dataset, we consider only the schemas that are successfully analyzed by all tools.
-For every dataset, we report the total number of test cases in that intersection, including both included and non-included instances.
-We exclude the MergeAllOf, Synthesized, and Handwritten SC datasets, since they contain only very small schemas, with negligible runtime differences.
-For the cut-off datasets, we limit the comparison to {\RN} and {\WGBI}, since the overlap with {\RB} is too small to support a meaningful analysis.
-Since all tools have median runtimes in the 1~msec–1~sec range, while the timeout threshold is set at 600~ seconds, the mean runtime is not representative of typical performance.
-It is disproportionately influenced by a small number of schemas that approach the timeout limit.
-For this reason, for each tool, we sort schemas by analysis time and report the runtime at the $5^{th}$ percentile, the $50^{th}$ percentile (median), and the $95^{th}$ percentile.
-The median indicates a ``typical case`'', and the $95^{th}$ percentile a ``difficult case''. \iflong{We consider these measures more informative in practice than the highly skewed mean runtime.
-More detailed statistics including average, median, and $95^{th}$ percentile values for both individual and intersection runtimes are reported in Table~\ref{tab:performance_by_collection}. }
+To study hypothesis H2, we compare the run times in Figure~\ref{fig:runtime}.
+We consider only test cases that are successfully analyzed by all tools.
+For each dataset, we report the total number of test cases in that intersection, broken down into included and non-included cases.\footnote{\crevone{Cases with unknown ground truth are, by definition, not part of this intersection, since {\WGBI} did not successfully analyze them.}} We exclude the ``MergeAllOf'', ``Synthesized'', and ``Handwritten SC'' datasets, since they contain only very small schemas, with negligible run time differences.
+For the cut-off data\-sets, we limit the comparison to {\RN} and {\WGBI}, since the overlap with {\RB} is too small to support a meaningful analysis.

+All tools have median run times in the 1~$msec$–1~$sec$ range, while the timeout threshold is set at 600~$sec$.
+Hence, the mean run time is not representative of typical performance, being disproportionately influenced by a small number of schemas that approach the timeout limit.
+For this reason, we report the run time only at the $5^{th}$, the $50^{th}$ (median), and the $95^{th}$ percentile.
+The median indicates a ``typical case'', and the $95^{th}$ percentile a ``difficult case''. \iflong{We consider these measures more informative in practice than the high\-ly skewed mean run time.
+More detailed statistics including average, median, and $95^{th}$ percentile values for both individual and intersection run times are reported in Table~\ref{tab:performance_by_collection}. }